GrandmasterB42/modpackdev/README.md

-# Vanilla Augmented
+# Create Basics

-This is the Github Repo for the [Vanilla Augmented Modpack](https://modrinth.com/modpack/vanilla_augmented)<br>
+This is the Github Repo for the [Create Basics Modpack](https://modrinth.com/modpack/create-basics)<br>
-A comprehensive description of the modpack can be found on [Modrinth](https://modrinth.com/modpack/vanilla_augmented)<br>
+A comprehensive description of the modpack can be found on [Modrinth](https://modrinth.com/modpack/create-basics)<br>

 All my derived Modpacks can be found in the branches for now, if anyone has a better idea how to do that, let me know on [Discord](https://discord.gg/rmUkjG8S6V)